MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

    The answers for these may or may not include CNAME pointers before reaching one or more of these records.

-2. If an SVCB record of AliasForm SvcRecordType is returned for HOST, clients MUST loop back to step 1 replacing HOST with SvcDomainName, subject to chain length limits and loop detection heuristics (see
+2. If a SVCB record of AliasForm SvcRecordType is returned for HOST, clients MUST loop back to step 1 replacing HOST with SvcDomainName, subject to chain length limits and loop detection heuristics (see
    {{client-failures}}).